Sam Barone

-Sam Barone is an American historical novelist with novels centered on early Antiquity.
-He attended Manhattan College, graduating with a Bachelor of Science degree in 1965, with a major in Psychology and a minor in History.
+Sam Barone is an American historical fiction novelist with novels about early antiquity.
+He is best known for writing the Eskkar series, beginning with the novel Dawn of Empire.

 Biography

-He was born and raised in Queens, N.Y.
-After a period in the Marine Corps, he entered the world of technology.
-In 1999, after 30 years developing software in management, Barone retired from Western Union International, as VP of International Systems.
-Seven years later, the author’s first "Eskkar" story, "Dawn of Empire," was published in the United States and UK.
+He was born and raised in Queens, New York.
+After a period in the Marine Corps, he began a career in technology.
+In 1999, after 30 years of developing software in management, Barone retired from Western Union International, as VP of International Systems.
+Seven years later, the author's first Eskkar novel, Dawn of Empire (2007), was published in the United States and UK.
 It has since been released worldwide.

-History and reading have always been two of Barone’s favorite interests, and he considers himself more of a storyteller than a writer.
-“I write stories that I would enjoy reading, and it’s a true blessing that others have found these tales interesting, informative, and entertaining.”
+History and reading have been two of Barone's favorite interests, and he considers himself more of a storyteller than a writer.
+“I write stories that I would enjoy reading, and it's a true blessing that others have found these tales interesting, informative, and entertaining."

-Barone and his wife, Linda, and their cats, Minga and Norton, live in Prescott, Arizona.
+Barone and his wife, Linda, live in Prescott, Arizona.

 Works

-Barone’s award-winning books have been published in nine languages, and he has more than 180,000 readers worldwide.
+Barone's award-winning books have been published in nine languages, and he has more than 180,000 readers worldwide.